Live Louder

 "Live Louder" is a song recorded by Australian singer-songwriter Nathaniel Willemse.
 It was released on 5 September 2014 as the third single from his debut studio album Yours.

 Background

 A 90-second preview of "Live Louder" was released on 20 August 2014 via Willemse's VEVO account.

 It became available for pre-order from 22 August 2014.

 Promotion

 "Live Louder" received significant promotion due to its use in a television commercial promotion for the 14th season of Dancing with the Stars Australia.
 Willemse performed the song live on the verdict show for the sixth season of The X Factor Australia on 15 September 2014.

-Live Louder has since been sampled as the closing song in the first episode of the new Disney Channel original Ravens Home, a spin off of the 2000s comedy That's So Raven starring Raven Symone.